Symbian9/wiki-template/Android.md

 - Using the volumes provided by [`QStorageInfo::mountedVolumes`](http://doc.qt.io/qt-5/qstorageinfo.html#mountedVolumes) turned out to be likewise incomplete and inconsistent across devices.
 The implementation parses `/proc/mounts` which may give quite different result over various devices and versions. :-1:

-- Syntesized Permissions exists since Android 4.4 at least and requires no extra effort for write access to particular directories.
-However, these folders are deleted when the app is removed. :-1:
+- *Synthesized Permissions* exist since Android 4.4 at least and requires no extra effort for write access to particular directories.
+However, these folders are deleted when the app is removed. :boom: They might still be offered as an option with proper warnings.

-  However, [`Context.getExternalFilesDirs`](https://developer.android.com/reference/android/content/Context.html#getExternalFilesDirs(java.lang.String)) could be the best tool to determine all storage volumes.
+  The related method [`Context.getExternalFilesDirs`](https://developer.android.com/reference/android/content/Context.html#getExternalFilesDirs(java.lang.String)) could be the best tool to determine all storage volumes.

 - Native write access to arbitrary folders on secondary storage volumes will be possible only after getting permission through Android 7.0 Java APIs (Scoped Directory Access).
 This excludes nearly all current devices. :-1:

 - The Storage Access Framework gives access to a broad range of providers through Android 4.4 Java API.
 This might be powerful but is quite complex for a native app such as Mapper. :sleepy:

-- *The simplest thing is to declare secondary storage being no longer supported.* This is more or lese the current state: writing to these locations is not possible.
+- *The simplest thing is to declare secondary storage being no longer supported.* This is more or less the current state: writing to these locations is not possible.

-  To mitigate the impact of background images on the capacity of the primary storage (especially when emulated), secondary storage could be supported as a read-only location.

 ### User Experience